 Saint Anthony’s Parish is home to a community of Catholics who find reverence, peace, and beauty in the Traditional Latin Mass.
 All are welcome: those without hand missals may find red booklets for following the Mass at the back of the church.

-Confession is offered 30 minutes before each daily Mass, and from 7:00 to 8:00 pm each Saturday.
+Confession is offered 30 minutes before Mass on Monday to Wednesday, and an hour before Mass on Thursday to Saturday.
 Benediction begins at 6:30 pm each Thursday.
 The 12:30 Sunday Mass is sung by our choir, and is followed by a social in the Hall.
-All sacraments may be arranged with Father John Shannon, by phone at 403-255-2727 .
+All sacraments may be arranged with Father John Shannon or Father Krzysztof Sanetra, by phone at 403-255-2727 .
 The parish is located at 5340 4th Street SW.

 |Weekly Mass Schedule|